BlakeGreen2/Project-3---FHWA-/README.md

 --------------------------------------------------------------------------------
 Overview of Charts
 --------------------------------------------------------------------------------
-Histogram
+Histogram -
   Displays the distribution of vehicles per household helping to identify common household vehicle counts

-Bar Chart
+Bar Chart -
   Shows the number of vehicles per household and how many households there are of each type

-Boxplots
+Boxplots -
   Shows the vehicle age across different vehicle types

+Line Series Plots -
+  An acceleration vs time and position vs time graph showing how a cars trajectory and dynamics change over the observed time period

 --------------------------------------------------------------------------------
-IDM Simulation:
+IDM Simulation
 --------------------------------------------------------------------------------
 The IDM simulation has defined functions that compare the trajectory of the leader and create a simulated follower.
 This simulation follower is compared to a real follower data for that leader trajectory.
 Different trajectories can be tested and shown on the graph by changing the trajectory_number (anything from 1-16).